mozaik-association/mozaik/README.md

 A suite of Odoo modules to manage large associative organizations (members, committees, subscriptions, ...).

-A sandbox environnement is available [here](http://mozaik.odoodemo.acsone.eu/web).
+A [sandbox environnement](http://mozaik.odoodemo.acsone.eu/web) is available.
 A demo user with guest/guest credentials can be used to log on.

 Summary
 -------